-- A) The voltage between the electrode holder and the ground during the "off arc or "no load" period is the open circuit voltage.
+- A) The voltage between the electrode holder and the ground during the "off' arc or "no load" period is the open circuit voltage.
 The operator shall be properly instructed and shall use the equipment provided for personal protection. - B) The employee shall keep his body insulated from both the work and the metal electrode and holder.
-Never permit the bare metal part of an electrode, the electrode insulation or any metal part of the electrode holder touch the body. - C) Some specific precautions for prevention of electric shock are: - i) In confined spaces, cover or arrange cables to prevent contact with falling sparks; - ii) Never change electrodes with bare hands or wet gloves or when standing on wet floor or grounded surfaces; - iii) Ground the frame of welding units (portable or stationary) in accordance with the National Electrical Code.
+Never permit the bare metal part of an electrode, the electrode insulation or any metal part of the electrode holder touch the body. - C) Some specific precautions for prevention of electric shock are: - i) In confined spaces, cover or arrange cables to prevent contact with falling sparks; - ii) Never change electrodes with bare hands or wet gloves or when standing on wet flooror grounded surfaces;

+Ground the frame of welding units (portable or stationary) in accordance with the National Electrical Code.
 With a small unit, a primary cable containing an extra conductor one end of which is attached to the frame of the welding unit shall be used.

-- By means of the proper polarized plug, the ground connection shall be carried back to the permanently grounded connection in the receptacle of the power supply; - iv) If a cable (either work lead or electrode lead) becomes worn exposing bare conductors, it shall be removed from service; - v) Keep welding cables dry and free of grease and oil to prevent premature breakdown of insulation; - vi) Protect cables that must be laid on the floor or ground so that they will not interfere with safe passage or become damaged or entangled; and - vii) Welding cables shall be kept away from power supply cables or high-tension wires.
+By means of the proper polarized plug, the ground connection shall be carried back to the permanently grounded connection in the receptacle of the power supply;

+- iii) If a cable (either work lead or electrode lead) becomes worn exposing bareconductors, it shall be removed from service; - iv) Keep welding cables dry and free of grease and oil to prevent premature breakdownof insulation; - v) Protect cables that must be laid on the floor or ground so that they will not interfere with safe passage or become damaged or entangled; and - vi) Welding cables shall be kept away from power supply cables or high-tension wires.